Hamish Dodd

 Hamish Morley Dodd (born 25 May 1976) is a New Zealand celebrity interior designer, television and radio presenter.
 He is most notable for appearing on the New Zealand television show My House My Castle, as the interior designer.
 The show aired for ten years, from 1999 until the final season in 2009.

 Since My House My Castle, Dodd continued to work as a television interior designer for various New Zealand television shows including Home Sick in 2008, an episode of The Apprentice New Zealand in 2010 and Get Growing with New Zealand Gardener in the same year.

 In 2015, Dodd designed his own holiday home which became part of the television series, 100 Day Bach.
 In 2019, the follow-up, 100 Day Renovation was released.

-Outside of his television career, Dodd co-hosts the Design & Build Show on Today FM, previously The DIY Experts and The Home & Garden Show.
+Outside of his television career, Dodd co-hosted the Design & Build Show on Today FM, previously The DIY Experts and The Home & Garden Show.

 Early life and career

 1976 - 1993: Early life

 Dodd was born in 1976 to interior designer Adrienne and accountant Paul.

 With his father Paul teaching Hamish how to fly, Dodd gained an interest with becoming a Fighter pilot as a child.
 His father owned an old Warbird plane from Vietnam that Dodd flew as a child with his father.